What the City is Doing

 Eastside Sustainable Business Alliance

 The City of Bellevue has created a new forum through which Eastside businesses can enhance their efforts toward emission reductions, cost savings and positive social impact.
-The Eastside Sustainable Business Alliance (ESBA) is a fusion of regional businesses, small and large, achieving breakthrough success toward sustainable operations and positive community impacts.
-The ESBA provides benefits to its partners, including technical tools, idea-sharing, marketing opportunities, events, roundtables, expert advice and best practices.
+The Eastside Sustainable Business Alliance (ESBA) is a fusion of regional businesses, small and large, achieving more sustainable operations and positive community impacts.
+ESBA provides benefits to its partners, including technical tools, idea-sharing, marketing opportunities, events, roundtables, expert advice and best practices.